Sunday, May 07, 2006

 Kayoe or Canak?

 I designed and built my first boat in the mid 70's, when we were living in Nebraska.
 I was a busy student with limited budget and time.
 The area has small lakes and shallow rivers and creeks but plenty of wind sweeping in off the plains.
-So I designed a sort of cross between a canoe and kayak.
+Consequently, I designed a sort of cross between a canoe and kayak.
 Double chine, plank keel, low freeboard, partially decked, approx. 16' by 3'.
 Also, it had to fit out the kitchen window after hauling it up the basement stairs.
-Using trajectory curve mathematics, I was able to compute the length of both chines, the sheer, and sheathing panel lengths as well as calculating all offsets.
+Using trajectory curve mathematics (and a slide rule!), I was able to compute the length of both chines, the sheer, and sheathing panel lengths as well as calculating all offsets.

 Love it!
 My question is how well did it sail using that sail rig?